opentok/one-to-one-sample-apps/js/README.md

 ### Deploying and running

 The web page that loads the sample app for JavaScript must be served over HTTP/HTTPS.
 Browser security limitations prevent you from publishing video using a `file://` path, as discussed in the OpenTok.js [Release Notes](https://www.tokbox.com/developer/sdks/js/release-notes.html#knownIssues).
 To support clients running [Chrome 47 or later](https://groups.google.com/forum/#!topic/discuss-webrtc/sq5CVmY69sc), HTTPS is required.
-A web server such as [MAMP](https://www.mamp.info/) or [XAMPP](https://www.apachefriends.org/index.html) will work, or you can use a cloud service such as [Heroku](https://www.heroku.com/) to host the application.
+A [Node](https://nodejs.org/en/) server will work, as will [MAMP](https://www.mamp.info/) or [XAMPP](https://www.apachefriends.org/index.html).
+You can also use a cloud service such as [Heroku](https://www.heroku.com/) to host the application.

 ## Exploring the code